seek-oss/scoobie/README.md

 This slots in on top of sku without much fuss.
 If you're wrangling other Webpack config and need something more composable, see [ScoobieWebpackPlugin](#scoobiewebpackplugin).

-## remarkPlugins

-An array of Remark plugins that Scoobie uses under the hood.

-Direct use is not recommended unless you're building your own plugins.